 It also reassures us that there is no correct way or time to grieve, and encourages us to seek professional support if we get “stuck” in our grief.

 Kübler-Ross stressed that the concept of the five stages of grief should only be used as a tool to help us understand the emotions that we cycle through when we grieve.
-The 5 stages of grief don’t define us.

-“I have loved and lost, and I am so much more than five stages.
+“I have been married, had kids, then grandkids, written books, and traveled.
+I have loved and lost, and I am so much more than five stages.
 And so are you.
+It is not just about knowing the stages.

 “It is not just about the life lost, but also the life lived.”
-(On Grief and Grieving, pg.
-216)